California:

 as needed, to maintain a continuous temperature required to retard spoilage and assure food safety).

-ly inspec ted by the State of California Employment Development Department for compliance with Paragraph (F) of this
+annually inspected by the State of California Employment Development Department for compliance with Paragraph (F)

-section, unless the employer receives a statement in writing from the Employment Development Department that there are no
+of this section, unless t he employer receives a statement in writing from the Employment Development Department that

-employer shall provide mobile housing that complies with specified standards and inspection requirements prescribed for mobil e
+employer shall provide mobile housing that complies with all specified standards and inspection requirements prescribed for

 655.235); or